karlcc/pyrisk/README.md

 ## Assumptions and Limitations

 During calculation, assume:
-* the postion sizing can be more 100% of account, maximum is 400%,
+* the position sizing can be more 100% of account, maximum is 400%,
+* 0 interest rate,
+* buy with fixed fractional position sizing every trades r everydays,
-*
+* commission omit

 ## Debug related commands